 - If you have extra Memory / CPU / Storage resources on your existing PC/Server, can you efficiently use them to allocate resources to other operating systems so that the resources are not under-utilized?

-- Only Use a Single OS image per hardware.
+- use a Single OS image on hardware.

-- Only allocate the hardware resources [RAM/CPU/Hard Disk/Network] to a single operating system.
+- allocate the hardware resources [RAM/CPU/Hard Disk/Network] to a single operating system.

 With virtualization, we can: